GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Making things easy is hard.
+The purpose of software engineering is to control complexity, not to create it.

-~ Ted Nelson
+~ Pamela Zave
 <pre>

 </pre>